Australian Funeral Price List

 Open casket funerals which enable viewing of the deceased often require the deceased person to be embalmed.
 Embalming is the temporary preservation of the body in preparation for a funeral where the deceased is formally viewed.

-• Embalming can only be performed by a qualified and registered embalmer and the body can only be held in a certified holding facility.
+- Embalming can only be performed by a qualified and registered embalmer and the body can only be held in a certified holding facility.

-• Embalming is usually carried out when a deceased person is formally viewed during a funeral.
+- Embalming is usually carried out when a deceased person is formally viewed during a funeral.

-• If you do not want a embalming you have the right to make arrangements with your ‘Funeral Director’.
-This usually requires a the burial or cremation to occur relatively quickly.
+- If you do not want an embalming you have the right to make arrangements with your ‘Funeral Director’.
+This usually requires the burial or cremation to occur relatively quickly.
+This is common for certain religious beliefs.

-$300 – $1500 >
+$300 – $1,500 >

-Cremation Services
+Cremation services

 Cremation is the process of placing a body within a cremation chamber.
 Extremely high temperatures are applied within the chamber resulting in the contents to self ignite.
 The body is reduced to bone fragments and ashes.
 The remains collected and pulverised into a finer powder and later placed in an Urn.

-• Only Timber and Ecological friendly coffins and caskets can be used for a cremation funeral.
+- Only Timber and Ecological friendly coffins and caskets can be used for a cremation funeral.
 Refer to our Cremation Caskets, and Cremation Coffins.

-• We recommend you choose a crematory close to the funeral, or the final resting place of the urn.
+- We recommend you choose a crematory close to the funeral, or the final resting place of the urn.

-$660 – $1400>
+$660 – $1,400>

-Funeral Vehicle (Hearse)
+Funeral vehicle (Hearse)

 A specialised vehicle which can transport the coffin of a person to a funeral.

-• Traditional black hearse
+- Traditional black hearse

-• Old fashioned vehicle
+- Old fashioned vehicle

-• Horse and carriage
+- Horse and carriage

 $250 – $700 >